christian-aguilar1/PlatziConf/README.md

 # PlatziConf

-A an application created with bootstrap, it is only the frontend with html, css and js
+An application created with bootstrap, it is only the frontend with html, css and js